aws-cloudformation/cfn-lint/README.md

 ### Command Line

-From a command prompt run `cfn-lint <path to yaml template>` to run standard linting of the template.
+From a command prompt run `cfn-lint <path to template>` to run standard linting of the template.

 ### Config File